Nardis-Labs/khub/README.md

 <img src="./khub.png" width="250px"/>

+Visit [the khub website](https://nardis-labs.github.io/khub-site/) for more information on the project, and for screenshots of the UI.

 ## Overview and architecture

 `khub` was developed to offer a free and open source Kubernetes UI that aims to run in network isolated environments.
 While `khub` can run from outside the designated cluster, it is designed primarily to run